A Brief History of the Meetings

 INSAP IX was held at Gresham College, London, 24-27 August, 2015, with support from Gresham College and the Sophia Centre for the Study of Cosmology in Culture, School of Archaeology, History and Anthropology, University of Wales Trinity Saint David.
 Again, the attendees represented a range of regular INSAP attendees as well as a pleasing number of new faces but was slightly smaller having about 60 full participants.
 In contrast to the magnificent and highly modern AMNH, the conference was held in the small but amazing fifteenth-century Barnards Inn Hall, where Gresham College (founded 1597) is now located.
 The highlight of the conference was a special event with Lord Rees of Ludlow, Astronomer Royal, as keynote speaker, followed by a panel discussion involving no fewer than five former Gresham Professors of Astronomy.
 This event was open to the public as well as conference delegates and attended by some 300 people. (programme)

-INSAP XI is being hosted by CalTech in Pasedena, California, June 22-25.
-To submit a proposal please go to the INSAP 2020 tab of this web site.
+INSAP XI is being hosted by CalTech in Pasadena, California, June 2022.
+To submit a proposal please go to the INSAP 2022 tab of this web site.

-Preliminary planning is already underway for INSAP XII that is tentatively working toward late Spring of 2022 in Corfu, Greece.
+Preliminary planning is already underway for INSAP XII that is tentatively working toward 2023 or 2024 in Corfu, Greece.

 We are, of course, open to suggestions for locations and dates of future meetings.